yuyamakino/pmt_2dsens_plotting/README.md

 # Plotting PMT uniformity in polar coordinate
--Have trouble for the apperance of polar coordinates with ROOT?
-Here's a solution...
+-For those who don't like the apperance of polar coordinates with ROOT -Requirements
+--Works, at least, with python 2.7.10